zoolanders/documentation/src/pages/essentials-for-yoothemepro/settings.md

 ### Installation

-Download the chosen Database from [MaxMind](https://www.maxmind.com/en/geoip2-services-and-database), previous free registration required, and upload it to any chosen folder of your web project server.
+Download the chosen Database from [MaxMind](https://www.maxmind.com/en/geoip2-services-and-database), previous free registration is required, and upload it to any chosen folder of your web project server.
 Copy the relative path to the Database file, prepend it with `~/`, and past it into `GEOIP DATABASE SOURCE` field from the `Customizer -> Essentials -> Advanced` panel, e.g. `~/geoip/GeoLite2-Country.mmdb`.

 {% callout title="3rd Party Plugins" %}
 You can rely on 3rd party plugins for the installation and posterior updates of the Database.
 Once installed make sure the path to the Database is updated in Essentials settings.